-Amenities: 🖨 🕏 🛧 🏛 🏗 📸
+Amenities: 🖨 🕹 🛧 🏛 🕆 🦮 🗞

-The Garry Oak Society created a self-guided walking tour which may go in any order.
-Please respect private property noted with .
-(1) The "Oak Bowl Tree" is estimated to be 226 years old.
-(2) A large collection at the Presbyterian Church.
-(3) At Whidbey Playhouse this tree is 231 years old.
-(4) Called the "Avenue of the Oaks" and known as "the oak in the middle of the street" it was saved by Dorothy Neil.
-(5) "Impressive Diameter Oak" across from Calvary Chapel at a private residence.
-(6) Smith Park boasts the largest public Garry oak grove with over 150 mature trees and interpretive signs.
+which may go in any order.
+Please respect private property noted with \.
+(1) The "Oak Bowl Tree" is estimated at 227 years old.
+(2\) Large collection at the Presbyterian Church.
+(3\) At Whidbey Playhouse the estimated age is 232 years old.
+(4) On the "Avenue of the Oaks" and known as "the oak in the middle of the street".
+(5\) "Impressive Diameter Oak" across from the church at a private residence.
+(6) Smith Park has the largest public Garry oak grove with over 150 mature trees.
 The only park in the state composed entirely of Garry oaks.
-Also, note the mural on Jensen Street.
-(7) Next to city hall sit a trio of young trees planted in 1998.
-(8) Two oaks each with three trunks; also former site of Jerome Ely's house, Oak Harbor's first mayor in 1915.
-(9) Near the Post Office, the stump of the "Grand Old Oak" which grew from 1684-2014 (330 years old).
-(10) Estimated 45 year-old tree in Windjammer Park near the flagpole.
-Enjoy the many newly-planted Garry oaks in the park.
+A mural is on Jensen Street.
+(7) Next to city hall sit a trio of young trees (8\) Two oaks each with three trunks; also the site of the home of Oak Harbor's first mayor.
+(9\) Massive Garry oaks grow on the north side of Barrington Dr. (10) Near post office, the stump of the "Grand Old Oak" which grew from 1684-2014 (330 years old).
+(11) Giant Garry oak acorn sculpture carved from the Grand Old Oak.
+(12) 45+ year-old tree in Windjammer Park near the flagpole.
+Note the many newly-planted Garry oaks in the park.
 The tour brochure is also available for free download on the society's website: ohgarryoaksociety.org